 Cathryn Herbert started here at Ryans in April 2016.
-Initially Cathryn started riding under the watchful eye of her dad Michael (Mick) Herbert who is also a race horse trainer.
+Cathryn is from Western Australia and initially Cathryn started riding under the watchful eye of her dad Michael (Mick) Herbert who is also a race horse trainer.
 Cathryn and her dad were seriously into speed and of course Cathryn's career initially kicked off in the mounted games arena where she was very very fast.
-From there Cathryn graduated on to Tetrathlon.
+Cathryn was some 10 years of age at that stage and rode Lady Bird who was 11.2hh and had one white eye.
+Interestingly the mounted games thing in the early 2000's seems to have attracted in Western Australia some of the most ferocious and atheltic eventers to be on the Australian eventing scene.
+Cathryn was in her first Australian Pony Club team in 2002 and competing right along side Cathryn was Jess Manson who went on to win the Adelaide 5* three day event in 2014.
+Jess Manson was one of those kids who could vault on to a pony from the ground at flat gallop.
+Also in the Western Australian mounted games in that time was Lauren Browne who in 2019 came 3rd at the Adelaide 5* three day event and also Jess Sommerfield who is also doing extremly well in the Advanced grades on the NSW eventing circuit.
+Cathryn Herbert has a lot to live up to!
+From the mounted games Cathryn graduated on to Tetrathlon.
 Cathryn was selected on a Pony Club team to represent Australia in England and Ireland in tetrathlon in 2011 when she was 17 years of age.
 From there Cathryn graduated to Eventing.
-Cathryn is from Western Australia and managed to work her way up to 2* Eventing between herself, her dad, her first serious horse Giselle and Australian (ageing) icon WA Eventer and instructor Anne Taylor.
+Cathryn managed to work her way up to 3* Eventing between herself, her dad, her first serious horse Giselle and Australian World Equestrian Games representative icon WA Eventer and instructor Anne Taylor.
 Before coming East to join the Ryans program Cathryn studied Engineering at Curtin University where she Graduated with first class honours.

 2017 is indeed a big year for Cathryn and Tokyo 2020 is clearly targeted with both Eventers.